gunzip archive.gz

 Extract

-Now i will Extract .gz that with command
+Now I will Extract .gz with the command

 # gunzip kitsake.blogspot.log.gz